 Having chosen to enter into a partnership with us at SFCS, we trust you will be loyal to this commitment.
 To divide authority between school and home or within the home will only teach disrespect of all authority.
 If there is an incident at school, you as parents must investigate the complete story as your first step, understanding that the school can only discuss your child with you.
 Evidence of mutual respect between parents and teachers will model good mature behavior and relationships.
 Talking negatively about a child’s teacher at home will only create an attitude of distrust toward the teacher, the school, and the parent.

-While St. Frances Cabrini School encourages the constructive exchange of ideas, feedback, and suggestions intended to foster the continued growth and improvement of the school, St. Frances Cabrini School is ultimately responsible for the orderly administration and operation of the school, including the policies and procedures implemented to achieve the school’s goals.
+While SFCS encourages the constructive exchange of ideas, feedback, and suggestions intended to foster the continued growth and improvement of the school, SFCS is ultimately responsible for the orderly administration and operation of the school, including the policies and procedures implemented to achieve the school’s goals.
 Thus, St. Frances Cabrini School reserves the right to terminate the enrollment of any student(s) if it is determined by the school’s administration that (1) a positive working relationship between the school and the parents/guardians no longer exists and/or is irreparably damaged, or (2) that the parents/guardians have failed to provide the support and assistance necessary for the religious and secular education to which each child is entitled.
 Furthermore, failure on the part of any student and/or parent/guardian to abide by the rules, regulations, and policies as outlined in the school handbook may result in termination of the student’s enrollment from the school.

 FINANCIAL INFORMATION